 The Panel of Remembrance and Reverence

-This part of the program focuses on the experiences of the enslaved and their descendants.
-Sponsored by a grant from the National Endowment for the Humanities.
+This part of the program focuses on the experiences of the enslaved and their descendants. *The Panel Of Remembrance And Reverence has been made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.

 1:30 – 2:45 p.m. – Panel of Remembrance and Reverence, Auerbach Auditorium, St. Mary’s Hall